abelgulilat/gtst_course/DAY7_HelloPython.md

 - it is a software tools used for software developer to write, test, debugging, compiler or interpreter
 - Code Editor -- a software used to write and edit code.
 - VS code ---- specific IDE developed by Microsoft
+## Variable
+- the process of giving value is called  **Variable Declaration**
+- the word that hold data is called **Identifier**

+## Data Type
+1. Numeric Data Type (int, float, complex)
+2. String Data-- sequence character represented by single or double quotes.
+3. Sequence Data (List, Tuple) --
+	- List-----is a ordered collection of similar or different type of item we can modify list                          (list.append("item")).  we use []. we can access by index number.
+	- Tuple ----- -is a ordered collection of similar or different type of item and we cannot                          **immutable**. we use () .we can access by index number.
+4. Dictionary Data---- unordered collection of item. it store element in key/value pairs.